 Despite its recent surge in popularity, the extensive list of apple cider vinegar benefits has been well-known for centuries.
-It’s been shown to keep blood sugar in check, amp up weight loss, and even improve the appearance of acne and scarring.
+It’s been shown to keep blood sugar in check, amp up weight loss, and even improve the appearance of acne and scarring, among other apple cider vinegar benefits.
 Plus, apple cider vinegar consumption works great for the keto diet.

-But what is Bragg’s apple cider vinegar good for?
-Apple cider vinegar uses range from soothing sunburns to giving your gut health a boost.
+But is apple cider vinegar good for you?
+And what is Bragg’s apple cider vinegar good for?
+Apple cider vinegar (ACV) uses range from soothing sunburns to giving your gut health a boost.
 Some even suggest that ACV cures cold symptoms and seasonal allergies as well as acid reflux.

 6 Apple Cider Vinegar Benefits